Code of Ethics & Conduct

 contribution to the performer's progress and achievement.
 Where money is earned

-from performances, it is reasonable to expect the coach should receive an
+from performances, it is reasonable to expect the coach should obtain an

 appropriate share of the rewards.
 Such apportionment with any attendant

-conditions should be agreed in advance (in writing) to avoid any
+conditions should be agreed upon in advance (in writing) to avoid

 misunderstanding.